RoaringBitmap/RoaringBitmap/README.md

 -----

 Many applications use Kryo for serialization/deserialization.
-One can use Roaring bitmaps with Kryo efficiently thanks to a custom serializer:
+One can use Roaring bitmaps with Kryo efficiently thanks to a custom serializer (Kryo 5):

 ```java
 public class RoaringSerializer extends Serializer<RoaringBitmap> {